Morgawr/yokubi/src/Section2/Part4/Lesson52.md

 Well then, shall we read a book or something?
 </pre>

 かい is a "friendly" question marker, especially for masculine speakers.
 Outside of familiar conversation, it can come across as rude/too direct.
-It’s not as common in real life as it is in media.
+It's not as common in real life as it is in media.
 In standard usage, it can only be used to ask yes/no questions.

 <pre>
 お嬢ちゃん、大丈夫<b>かい</b>？